Sanibel, Captiva & Cayo Costa Islands

 Boat Trip to Cayo Costa State Park

 Located on Captiva Island, Captiva Cruises offers day boat trips.
 We took the Cayo Costa morning trip.
 After a pleasant boat ride, we were dropped off on the island and headed to the west side which was an untouched wide open beach.
 My husband fished and I shelled.
 Spectacular osprey nests, incredible photography, lots of driftwood, old trees ravaged by storms and weather.
-Bring your cheeseburger: the island is a heaven.
+Bring your cheeseburger: the island is heavenly.
 Shells are plentiful.

 Like I said, the perfect weekend.